droglenc/NCMTH207/modules/ce/IVRTesting_CE1.md

 1. Write the models for the null and alternative hypotheses of a parallel lines test.
 1. Write the models for the null and alternative hypotheses of a coincident lines test (assuming that the lines are parallel).

-In [this previous exercise](IVRModels_CE1.html#turtle-nesting-ecology) previous exercise you loaded the data in HawksbillTurtles.csv, reordered the regions, and fit an ultimate full model (from which you interpreted the model parameters).
-Continue with that data analysis to answer the questions below
+In [this previous exercise](IVRModels_CE1.html#turtle-nesting-ecology) you loaded the data in HawksbillTurtles.csv ([data](https://raw.githubusercontent.com/droglenc/NCData/master/HawksbillTurtles.csv), [meta](https://github.com/droglenc/NCData/blob/master/HawksbillTurtles_meta.txt)), reordered the regions, and fit an ultimate full model (from which you interpreted model parameters).
+Continue with that data analysis to answer the questions below.

 {:start="3"}
 1. Perform a parallel lines test.
 Make sure to refer to the appropriate p-value and very carefully interpret what the results mean.